Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 _palmer penguins_ data, but focusses on regression rather than classification.
 The procedure is largely the same, with a discussion around how the relevant features of the dataset are different to those selected in exercise 1.
+We highlight how appropriate choice of loss (objective) function allows us to leverage an identical architecture for a different applications -- binary-cross-entropy for classification and mean-squared-error for regression.
-We also introduce the TorchTools package [@torchtools] to simplify the process of creating neural nets.
+The TorchTools package [@torchtools] is also introduced to simplify the process of creating neural nets.

 ### 3) MNIST Classification